asgerjakobsen/TARGET-seq-plus/README.md

 To pre-process TARGET-seq+ transcriptome data, we have written a custom python pipeline: [TARGET-seq-plus-RNA](https://github.com/asgerjakobsen/TARGET-seq-plus-RNA).

 This takes FASTQ files and performs single-cell demultiplexing, mapping, and gene feature counting.
-The gene counts from StarSOLO are used in downstream analysis.
+The gene counts from STARsolo are used in downstream analysis.

 ## 4. Integration of transcriptome data with genotyping and FACS indexing